beaker-project/beaker-project.org/dev/proposals/effective-job-priorities.rst

     Medium, Medium (any job)
     Low, Low (any job)

-The proposed mechanism for implementation is to add the following new permissions to system pools:
+The proposed mechanism for implementation is to change the "can submit automated jobs" permission on system pools to record a list of "Group, Maximum Effective Priority" pairs, rather than the simple list of groups supported by the initial system pools design.

-* Submit Urgent priority jobs
-* Submit High priority jobs
-* Submit Normal priority jobs
-* Submit Medium priority jobs
-* Submit Low priority jobs

 When the recipe queue is being sorted for a "Pending System" scheduling event, then the effective priority for any given recipe will be determined by looking at the associated group for the recipe's job (defaulting to the "Everybody" group if the recipe was not submitted on behalf of a group).
-The maximum effective priority for that recipe is the *highest* permission that group has on any of the system pools to which the system belongs.
+The maximum effective priority for that recipe is the *highest* maximum effective priority that group has on any of the system pools to which the system belongs.

-The actual effective priority of the recipe is then the higher of its maximum effective priority and the nominal priority set on the job itself.
+The actual effective priority of the recipe is then the lower of its maximum effective priority and the nominal priority set on the job itself.